-1. Start by clicking the Broadcast Search icon and display a list of all switches located on the network.
+1. Start by clicking the Broadcast Search icon 2, or select Broadcast Search under the List Server menu.
+The Broadcast Search window will open and display a list of all switches located on the network.
 Look in the Progress column to see the progress of the search.